Delta SkyMiles® Blue American Express Card review: One step away from premium travel

 Since the Delta SkyMiles Blue card only earns rewards on restaurant and Delta purchases, the best card combinations will reward you for other travel expenses and your biggest spending categories while you’re home.

 This makes almost any rewards credit card a solid partner.
 You can keep it simple and cover all your bases with a flat-rate cash back card, or you can transfer points from another American Express card to Delta.
-The Amex® EveryDay Preferred Credit Card would be a great choice to earn points on your everyday purchases between trips, for example.
+The Amex® EveryDay Preferred Credit Card would be a great choice to earn points on your everyday purchases between trips with 3X points U.S. supermarkets and 2X points U.S. gas stations and rental cars.

 Bankrate’s Take—Is the Delta SkyMiles Blue American Express Card worth it?

-Considering the benefits available with no annual fee, the Delta SkyMiles Blue American Express credit card is worth considering if you’re loyal to Delta but don’t travel enough to take advantage of the perks on a more premium Delta SkyMiles card.
+The Delta SkyMiles Blue American Express credit card is worth considering if you’re loyal to Delta but don’t travel enough to take advantage of the perks on a more premium Delta SkyMiles card.
+With the lack of fees, you can hold onto this card for as long as you want as a travel addition comfortably.
+However, if you regularly fly different airlines or want a travel card that covers more areas, you may want to look at different options.

 The information about the Amex EveryDay Preferred Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.